The idea was to have a couple of mannequins around the equipment and me, dressed in the same clothing.

 I contacted Roz from mannakin.com, who I'd been talking to only a month or so before about a combined living and mannequin hire scenario.
 The challenge was to find two matching realistic mannequins, one sitting and one standing.

-In order to match the make-up, I asked for one of the hands to be sent to me by post (quite gruesome), which I then took along to Charles Fox to match the mannequin colour with the closest matching pan stick make-up.
+In order to match the make-up, I asked for one of the hands to be sent to me by post (quite gruesome), which I then took along to Kryolan (formally Charles Fox) in Covent Garden in order to match the mannequin colour with the closest matching pan stick make-up.

 Three matching sets of protective work wear were ordered, comprising of orange hi-vis overalls, boots, black work gloves, white hard hats and yellow hi-vis padded jackets if it was cold or wet.